Mason-Lab-Code/NanoSeq-snakemake/README.md

 ### Run snakemake

-Start a new tmux session (as above) and invoke Snakemake to start executing the workflow for real.
+Start a new tmux session (as above), connect to a compute node (don't run anything directly on the login nodes), and invoke Snakemake to start executing the workflow for real.
 Snakemake should start submitting jobs to Viking.

 ```
 # Create tmux session
 tmux new -s nanoseq-snakemake
+# Connect to a compute node through an interactive session
+srun --time=48:00:00 --pty /bin/bash
 # Load Snakemake
-module load snakemake
+module load snakemake/7.22.0-foss-2022a
 # Run Snakemake
 snakemake --slurm --default-resources slurm_account=<account-name> slurm_partition=nodes --jobs 24
 # Detach from tmux session (enter Ctrl+B then D) i.e. return to the main terminal